jariperttunen/VC_Conversion/CVS2GIT/README.md

 + cd cvsrepo

 For each lignum core-model `<project>` rsync from the original cvs repository */home/cvs/*:
-+ rsync -av \<user\>@\<server\>:/home/cvs/\<project\> .
++ rsync -av \<user\>@\<server\>:/home/cvs/\<project\>.

 where `<project>` is (one at a time): CVSROOT,c++adt,stl-lignum,Firmament,stl-voxelspace,XMLTree,LEngine,Pine,qt-workbench,Graphics.
 The server part is optional if you have direct access to repository.
+The CVSROOT is always mandatory. `cvs2git` needs it in conversion.
+For example for the project FineRoots in CVS both CVSROOT *and* FineRoots both must appear after rsync.
+CVSROOT can be deleted from the Git repository after conversion.

-Then do the conversion.
+Next, do the conversion.
 The \<user\> denotes the user name, owner, of the repository files to appear in Git:
 + cvs2git --blobfile=../gitrepo/git-blob.dat --dumpfile=../gitrepo/git-dump.dat --retain-conflicting-attic-files  --username=\<user\> --fallback-encoding=ascii . >> coremodel.log

-Note that CVSROOT is mandatory. `cvs2git` needs it in conversion.
-For example for the project FineRoots in CVS both CVSROOT and FineRoots both must appear after rsync.
-CVSROOT can be deleted from the Git repository after conversion.

 Change to gitrepo and create empty *bare* Git repository:
 + cd ../gitrepo/